MDBAuth/EWR_tool/README.md

 # returns a pandas DataFrame with all interevent periods between the successful events of the timeseries
 all_successful_interEvents = ewr_sh.get_all_successful_interEvents()

+# with the returned object you can use any pandas method like pd.DateFrame.to_csv() etc.

 ```